Backbase/backbase.github.io/_posts/2021-12-01-the-ultimate-guide-to-slack-etiquette.md

 # 5. Fill in your profile

-Imagine the following scenario: you just received the following message: *"Hi, could you give me access to this repository?"*.
-Your immediate reaction is to look at the sender's name, and you see "Arya", no surname.
-Then you wonder *"which Arya is it?"*, *"do I even know anyone called Arya?"*.
-Then you try to look at the person's profile picture, but they only have the default avatar.
+Imagine the following scenario: you just received the following message: *"Hi, could you give me access to this repository?"* Your immediate reaction is to look at the sender's name, and you see "Arya", no surname.
+Then you wonder *"which Arya is it?"*, *"do I even know anyone called Arya?"* Then you try to look at the person's profile picture, but they only have the default avatar.
 Alright, maybe looking at their position you might know how to help them.
 But no, that is not filled in either. *Are they from the US Hub?
 Or maybe the UK?
 How should you answer them?
 Is "who are you?" rude?
 Is the security team testing me here now?
 Maybe I should not answer at all…*

 ![](/assets/images/post/a-girl-has-no-name.jpeg)
 *Thank you, Tolu, for the amazing reference.*